 How?
 The secret is that the cheapest options often come with the most restrictions, and often the highest hidden costs.
 And because business travel plans are famous for changing at the last minute, inflexible and restriction-rich options are liable to result in wasted money.

-Here are four examples of corporate travel policies that look great on the surface, but may actually be draining money from your budget.
+Here are four examples of corporate travel policies that look great on the surface, but may actually be adding hidden costs to your budget.

 Flights with layovers.
 A lot of companies require their employees to book the cheapest flight available no matter what time of day it occurs or how many stops it has.
 This is the opposite of employee friendly.
 Not only could this ruin your employee’s trip and possibly hinder their ability to adequately represent your company, but the cheapest options often end up costing your company more in the long run.
 If your employee books a flight with a layover, there is a chance he or she will miss their connecting flight.
 If that happens, that person needs to be rebooked, which means paying for another flight.
 Not only are you wasting money, but your employee could arrive late to their meeting or miss it altogether.

 Non-refundable hotels.
-Similar to basic economy, nonrefundable hotels seem like great options at the time of booking.
+Similar to basic economy, nonrefundable hotels seem like a great option to cut-down on business travel spend.
 You can usually save 10-15% off the nightly rate.
 However, you have to pay for the full stay up front, and if your plans change you are out of luck.
 Business trips change all the time so that money is gone if you have to cancel your hotel stay.
-In the business travel world, flexibility is more valuable than no-refund discounts in the long run.
+In the business travel world, flexibility is more valuable than no-refund hotel discounts in the long run.